-With specific reference to the provisions of the legislation that became effective April 1, 2019, the statutory and regulatory amendments reflect the Government's inadequate attempt to create a form of "pension for life" (PFL) which includes the following three elements:
+With specific reference to the provisions of the legislation that became effective April 1, 2019, the statutory and regulatory amendments reflect the Government's inadequate attempt to create a form of "pension for life" (PFL) that includes the following three elements:

-1. A disabled veteran has the option to receive the original lump sum disability award in the form of a Pain and Suffering Compensation (PSC) benefit representing a payment in the maximum amount of \$1,297 (as of

-January 1, 2023) for life.
+- 1. A disabled veteran has the option to receive the original lump sum disability award in the form of a Pain and Suffering Compensation (PSC) benefit representing a payment in the maximum monthly amount of \$1,355 (as of January 1, 2024) for life.
 For those veterans in receipt of PSC, retroactive assessment would potentially apply to produce a reduced monthly payment for life for such veterans.
-In effect, VAC has simply converted the amount of the lump sum disability award into a form of a lifetime annuity as an option for those disabled veterans who are eligible.

-- 2. An Additional Pain and Suffering (APSC) benefit has essentially replaced the Career Impact Allowance (Permanent Impairment Allowance) under the NVC/VWA, with similar grade levels and monthly payments that reflect a non-taxable non-economic benefit but is substantially limited in its application to those veterans suffering a "permanent and severe impairment which is creating a barrier to re-establishment in life after service." - A consolidated Income Replacement Benefit (IRB), which is taxable, combined four pre-existing benefits with a proviso that the IRB will be increased by one per cent every year until the veteran reaches what would have been 20 years of service or age 60.
-It is not without financial significance that the former Career Impact Allowance and Career Impact Allowance Supplement (CIA(S)) have been eliminated from the IRB package to the detriment of certain veterans as identified by the aforementioned Parliamentary Budget Office report in February
+In effect, VAC has simply converted the amount of the lump sum disability award into a form of a lifetime annuity as an option for those disabled veterans who are eligible. - 2.
+An Additional Pain and Suffering Compensation (APSC) benefit has essentially replaced the Career Impact Allowance (Permanent Impairment Allowance) under the New Veterans Charter/Veterans Well-being Act (NVC/VWA), with similar grade levels and monthly payments that reflect a non-taxable non-economic benefit but is substantially limited in its application to those veterans suffering a "permanent and severe impairment that is creating a barrier to re-establishment in life after service." - 3.
+A consolidated Income Replacement Benefit (IRB), which is taxable, combined four pre-existing benefits with a proviso that the IRB will be increased by one per cent every year until the veteran reaches what would have been 20 years of service or age 60.
+It is not without financial significance for many disabled veterans that the former Career

+Impact Allowance and Career Impact Allowance Supplement have been eliminated from the IRB package.